 The fourth bridge was a temporary measure and not pleasant to look at.
 It remained in use to traffic up to December 1999 when a fifth bridge was built upstream next to it in the position of the older bridges.
 This explains why the road then went straight over the old viaduct and onto the new bridge.
-Once again the older bridge remains open to cyclists and pedestrians, but once again all is just a temporary measure until the new 6th Walton Bridge is completed.
+Once again, the older bridge remained open to cyclists and pedestrians, but once was just a temporary measure until the new 6th Walton Bridge was completed.

-To update you on this story, in January 2011 Surrey County Council gave the go-ahead to build a new road bridge across the Thames next to the two older Walton bridges.
-It was estimated to cost £32.3 million and will be the first road bridge to be built over the river in 20 years - the previous one was the QE2 Bridge at Dartford which opened in 1991.
+In January 2011 Surrey County Council gave the go-ahead to build a new road bridge across the Thames next to the two older Walton bridges.
+It was estimated to cost 32.3 million pounds and will be the first road bridge to be built over the river in 20 years - the previous one was the QE2 Bridge at Dartford which opened in 1991.

 The sixth bridge was opened on 22nd July 2013.
 On YouTube you can watch a video of Walton Bridge being built in 3 minutes, plus another showing the opening ceremony.
-The two older, downstream, bridges are presently in the process of being demolished.
+The two older, downstream, bridges have been demolished.

-You can read the whole history of Walton Bridge on the Surrey County Council Website.
-There are also many paintings, sketches and photos of the different bridges on the Thames.me.uk website.
+You can read the whole history of Walton Bridge at Wikipedia, and view photos of the different bridges, plus lots more, on the Thames.me.uk website.

-On entering Walton Lane stay on the pavement on the left hand side.
-The lane is one way until Dunally Park.
+On entering Walton Lane stay on the pavement on the left-hand side, soon across the entrance to Thames Meadow.
+The lane, for the next 420 yards, is one way until Dunally Park.